JeeWeetje/iot-workshop/README.md

 The integration requires an Azure IoT Hub Shared access policy key name with `Registry, Write and Device connect` permissions.
 In this example, we use the **iothubowner** policy which has these permissions enabled by default.

-1. Check the Azure portal notifications.
-The IoT Hub should be created by now.
+1. Check the Azure portal.
+The Resource group and the IoT Hub should be created by now

     ![alt tag](img/azure-notifications.png)